maurobusso/color-change-tool/README.md

 # Colour changer

 This app allows you to pick a colour and then with the use of a button chose a darker or brighter shade displaying also the hexadecimal value.
+I have built this project as a part of the module about "Build a color tool in vanilla JavaScript" module from Scrimba.

 <a href="https://color-change-app.netlify.app">Try it now</a>